 Observation in Competition Assessment refers to the observation of an Athlete in a Competition by a Classification Panel.
-The Observation in Competition is only required if a Classification Panel considers it is necessary in order to complete an Evaluation Session.
+The Observation in Competition is only required if a

+Classification Panel considers it is necessary in order to complete an Evaluation Session.
 Observation in Competition Assessment follows the principles of the Technical Assessment (as outlined above).
 It complements the Technical Assessment by providing the Classification Panel an opportunity to observe the Athlete in a competitive sport situation where he is more likely to be using his best effort in order to be competitive against other Athletes.
-When Observation in Competition Assessment; and/or, in the sole discretion of the Classification Panel, that the Athlete may have not performed to his/her best ability, reassessment may take place before a Sport Class is allocated, in accordance with Article 14.
+When Observation in Competition Assessment reveals: inconsistencies with the Physical Assessment and/or the Technical Assessment; and/or, in the sole discretion of the Classification Panel, that the Athlete may have not performed to his/her best ability, re-assessment may take place before a Sport Class is allocated, in accordance with Article 14.